Gasoline is the main U.S. transportation fuel

 - Electricity generators for portable and emergency power supply

-In 2018, gasoline accounted for about 58% of total transportation sector energy consumption, 46% of total petroleum consumption, and 17% of total U.S. energy consumption.1
+In 2019, total gasoline consumption accounted for about 58% of total transportation sector energy consumption, 45% of total petroleum consumption, and 17% of total U.S. energy consumption.1

 Light-duty vehicles (cars, sport utility vehicles, and small trucks) account for about 92% of all gasoline consumption in the United States.2

-1 Aviation gasoline and motor gasoline including fuel ethanol.
+1 Total gasoline includes aviation gasoline and motor gasoline including fuel ethanol.